ondrej33/hctl-model-checker/README.md

 # Benchmarks

-To run the benchmarks from the Evaluation, you can use one of the two prepared bash scripts:
+To run the benchmarks from the Evaluation, you can run one of the two prepared bash scripts:

 ```
 bash script_eval_coloured.sh